 For twenty-two years, Courtney has been dedicated to developing the capacity of artists and the systems that support them.
 She is committed to working at the vanguard of new ideas and in service of artists whose work is experimental and engaged with the world.
 In 2012, she co-founded, along with a group of five other national arts leaders, Common Field, a national network of independent arts organizations and organizers that connects, supports, and advocates for the artist-centered field, where she currently serves as director.

 Originally from Los Angeles, California, Courtney holds a B.A. in art history and fine arts from Skidmore College in Saratoga Springs, NY.
-She lived in the San Francisco Bay Area from 1995-2016 and currently lives in Los Angeles.
+She lived in the San Francisco Bay Area from 1995-2016 and relocated back to Los Angeles in 2016.